-Dr Rodda has a special interest in primary (Anterior Minimally Invasive Surgery), hip replacement, complex revision hip replacement surgery and hip fracture management.
-Dr Rodda’s knowledge, experience and attention to detail and the time he invests with each patient during treatment and post-surgery, are the reasons many Sunshine Coast patients select him as their surgeon of choice.
+Dr Rodda and Dr Connon have a special interest in primary (Anterior Minimally Invasive Surgery), hip replacement, complex revision hip replacement surgery and hip fracture management.
+Dr Rodda and Dr Connon’s knowledge, experience and attention to detail and the time they invest with each patient during treatment and post-surgery, are the reasons many patients make Sunshine Coast Orthopaedic group their surgery of choice.

 Total Hip Replacement